 From 2019, I plan to give a series of 90 minute training events for professional translators focusing on social media and setting up a personal website.
-These sessions will demonstrate the impact social media can have in terms of attracting new clients and maintaining ongoing relationships.
+These sessions will demonstrate how social media can be used to attract new clients and maintain ongoing relationships.
 I’ll show how quick and easy it is to set up and maintain an effective presence on LinkedIn, Twitter, Facebook and a very basic WordPress website.
 Please get in touch if you’d like to host one of these CPD events for translators.

 Language careers: advice for secondary and university students

 I’ve curated and hosted lots of fun, practical workshops at secondary and middle schools, aimed at encouraging students to see the practical application of languages and to tempt them to take a language GCSE at Key Stage 4.

 I’ve talked about careers in languages at the universities of Cambridge, Bath and Edinburgh, and to students at Oundle School.
 I’ve given introductory Arabic taster sessions (including role play activities for total beginners) for European Day of Languages at many schools including Cheltenham Ladies College and Bredon Hill Academy.